fs1967/Git-R-Markdown/README.md

 ## Mehrere Github-Accounts auf einem Computer

-s.
-How To Work With Multiple Github Accounts on a single Machine
+siehe: How To Work With Multiple Github Accounts on a single Machine